nikhilwani/nikhilwani.github.io/index.md

 During the summer of 2017, I worked on [Probabilistic Models for Intelligent Text Input Processing]() as a research intern in the Human-Computer Interaction (HCI) group at the IDC School of Design (IDC Dept), IIT Bombay, India, where I was advised by **[Dr. Anirudha Joshi](http://www.idc.iitb.ac.in/~anirudha/){:target="_blank"}**.

-In spring 2017, I worked on [Multi-Scale 3D Convolutional Neural Network models]() during my internship at **Nvidia, Pune, India**, where I was lucky to be jointly advised by [Dr. CP Mammen](https://in.linkedin.com/in/cp-mammen-7690735) and [Dr. Jayashree Kalpathy Crammer](https://connects.catalyst.harvard.edu/Profiles/display/Person/102986) (MGH, Harvard Medical School).
+In spring 2017, I worked on Multi-Scale, Multi-Channel 3D Convolutional Neural Network models during my internship at **Nvidia, Pune, India**, where I was lucky to be jointly advised by [Dr. CP Mammen](https://in.linkedin.com/in/cp-mammen-7690735) and [Dr. Jayashree Kalpathy Crammer](https://connects.catalyst.harvard.edu/Profiles/display/Person/102986) (MGH, Harvard Medical School).

 I graduated in 2017 from VIT, Pune with distinction in Bachelors of Information Technology.
 Before that, I earned a Diploma in Computer Science Engineering with distinction from PCP, Pune in 2014.

-In my spare time, I have begun contributing to [StackOverflow](https://stackoverflow.com/users/9370096/nikhil-wani.){:target="_blank"} and writing [articles]().
+In my spare time, I have begun contributing to StackOverflow and writing articles.
 Outside of research, I like to play Cricket and participate in social events.
 I'm always looking for new, interesting people to interact with.

 You can find my research delineated [here](http://localhost:4000/research/), or peruse a detailed [CV](http://localhost:4000/research/).